asia-hoa/house-rules/rules.md

 The first violation will result in a two hundred dollar ($200) fine.

 For subsequent violations, the fine is two hundred dollars ($200) in addition to two hundred dollars ($200) per day until the fine is paid and the short term rental agreement is terminated.

+- Moving In/Out of the Building Violation

+Each violation will result in a two hundred dollar ($200) fine.

 - Collection Policy for Delinquent Assessments